The Lung Institute is proud to announce that our remarkable cellular therapy that treats COPD is now available throughout the United States.

 He felt he was shutting down, and he knew it was time to make some decisions…

-After his stem cell treatment, David started noticing improvements in his health.
+After his cellular therapy, David started noticing improvements in his health.

 First, he could walk better.
 Then, he could socialize more, and over time, David started sailing again.